 We were shown through to a table at the back replete with the obligatory lazy Susan.
 I rather like Gung-Ho’s decor.
 It’s nicely lit, clean and although quite a large place, there are enough partitions that you never feel like you’re in a large place.

-The challenge of reviewing places with extensive menus is http://opencredo.com/best-prices-for-cialis that you can only ever review a small selection of what’s on offer.
+The challenge of reviewing places with extensive menus is that you can only ever review a small selection of what’s on offer.
 We ordered a wide range of starters having not done much damage to the two small bowls of pickled cabbage that we got as soon as we arrived.
 Har gau and beef dumplings were hits, Nicky said the tempura was light, while Chris surprised himself, “I consider myself a carnivore, but that tofu was good”.
-We also had squid two ways and pretty quickly demolished the lot .
+We also had squid two ways and pretty quickly demolished the the best place lot .

 Amid some scepticism, we ordered three of the sweet bean paste pancakes, which I really like (but have had before there, so it wasn’t quite such a shot in the dark).
-Together with three bottles of white wine, the bill came to £25 each including service.
+Together with three bottles of foodphilosophy.com white wine, the bill came to click here £25 each including service.
 Talking of service, I rather like the waiters at Gung-Ho.
 They are very friendly and not too pushy.
-We were a bit tucked out of the way, so if we actually wanted something we were reliant on viagra lowest price them coming to check, but I think our service mark is on the low side compared to other reviews.
+We were a bit tucked out of the way, so if we actually wanted something we were reliant on them coming to check, but I think our service mark is on the low side compared to other reviews.

 So, overall, Gung-Ho probably won’t blow your mind or your palate, but for reliable friendly Chinese food in a nice setting it’s the best local offering.
 It also does take-out.